ryew19840429/google-hackathon/README.md

 4.  **🎨 Generate Advertisement:** The recommended activities are passed to an image generator, which creates a beautiful, "award-winning" advertisement to entice travelers.
 5.  **💰 Create Payment Link:** Finally, the agent uses the Tikkie API to generate a payment link, making it effortless for the agency to collect payments from clients.

-## 🛠️ Tech Stack & Tools

-Our agent is powered by a robust set of modern tools:

-*   **Search:** Google Search (wrapped in an agent) for real-time information gathering.
-*   **Image Generation:** `nano-banana` for creating unique promotional images.
-*   **Weather Forecast:** A geocoding and weather API to fetch real-time weather data.
-*   **Payments:** Tikkie's public sandbox API for seamless payment integration.
-*   **Custom UI:** A user-friendly interface built with **Streamlit**, featuring a personalized experience for each logged-in agent.
+## 🤖 Meet the AI Team

+Our agent isn't just one tool; it's a coordinated team of digital specialists, each with a crucial role that replaces a traditional employee's function:

+*   **The Researcher (Google Search):** Our diligent researcher scours the internet in real-time to find the best local attractions, hidden gems, and exciting activities, ensuring every recommendation is top-notch.

+*   **The Meteorologist (Weather API):** This expert provides up-to-the-minute weather forecasts, analyzing conditions to guarantee that every suggested activity is perfectly suited for the day ahead.
+No more rained-out picnics!

+*   **The Creative Director (`nano-banana`):** Once the plan is set, our in-house designer takes over, generating beautiful, "award-winning" advertisements to capture travelers' imaginations and drive bookings.

+*   **The Accountant (Tikkie API):** Efficient and reliable, the accountant handles all the finances, instantly creating payment links to streamline the billing process for both the agency and the customer.

 ## 🖥️ Custom UI

-We developed a sleek and intuitive front-end using Streamlit.
-It includes a simple login system that personalizes the agent's interactions, addressing the travel agent by name to create a more engaging and collaborative user experience.
+And where does this team work?
+We developed a sleek and intuitive front-end using **Streamlit** to serve as their digital office.
+It includes a simple login system that personalizes the agent's interactions, creating an engaging and collaborative workspace for the human travel agent.

 ## 🏆 Example Outputs